Santa Barbara Weekend Getaway: 3-Day Itinerary

 It’s the perfect place to spend a few hours strolling around.
 There is even a whole area called “back county” that has different areas with outdoorsy activities for kids (although I still enjoyed it as an adult!).

-There are over 5.5 miles of trails throughout the botanic garden if you’re up for a walk (wear some good trail shoes).
+There are over 5.5 miles of trails throughout the botanic garden if you’re up for a walk — wear some good trail shoes.
 Don’t forget to walk across the street to visit the other side of the garden where you can get aerial views of Santa Barbara and the Pacific Ocean.

 Have Lunch at Santa Barbara Shellfish Company

 As expected, their menu is filled with fresh seafood plates – including multiple fish (shrimp and crab) cocktails and lobster tacos.
+You’ll also get some of the best ocean views from here!

 TIP: You can drive right onto Stearns Wharf, but parking is limited.
 I recommend parking in the parking lot down the street and walking if it’s crowded.